Overview

 Quartet n.
 1 “Etudes” by Anthony Constantino

-Mornings are kept free of course activities.
-Afternoon sessions are spent in group lessons with Prof. Danielpour where the focus will be on the pieces of 2-3 composers.
+Mornings are usually kept free of course activities.
+Each afternoon, sessions are spent in group lessons with Prof. Danielpour, focusing on the pieces of 2-3 composers.
+All teaching is conducted in English, with Anthony Constantino serving as the Assistant to the course.

 The C-GAP COMPOSITION PROGRAM is open to all graduate-level students from any university.
 Applicants must be between 19 and 40 years old as of March 1st.
 The program will accept a minimum of 10 and a maximum of 12 student composers who are either currently enrolled in graduate schools or have graduated with their bachelors degree and are in the process of applying to graduate school.
 Talented undergraduates are welcome to apply.